PedroFellipeAntunes/chromatic-image-effect-java/README.md

    - Use the **Blend** button to enable/disable blending via the **Lighten** mode.
    - Toggle between **Simple** and **Interpolated** chromatic aberration using the respective buttons.
 3. **Select Images**: Use the dropdown menu to load multiple image files (`.png`, `.jpg`, or `.jpeg`).
-4. **Preview & Save**: After applying the effect, preview the edited image.
+4. **Preview & Save**: After applying the effect, preview each edited image.
 You will be prompted to save the modified image as a PNG file with the new name.